codebyhyuk/TikTok-TechJam-2025/README.md

     ```

 ## How to Reproduce Results

-The project is structured as a pipeline.
-You can reproduce the results by running the steps in the following order:
+Simply run the `final_ml_pipeline.ipynb` from top to bottom to reproduce the results displayed in the video demonstration.

+For a more thorough understanding of the implementation, follow the procedure delineated below:

 1.  **Data Labeling:**
     - Navigate to the `data_gpt_labeler` directory.